Natural Bar Soap – The Mystery Revealed

 Besides, I have noticed a correlation between decreasing the amount of toxic chemicals around me and improvement of my health.
 Thus, I no longer have Hashimoto’s Thyroiditis and am on the way to recovery from Addison’s autoimmune disease.
 Feel free to read my posts about my journey to health: Can Breast Implants Cause Autoimmune Diseases and My Health Update After Explant Surgery.
 Note, I have been working closely with doctors and do not recommend you follow my steps without consulting your doctor.

 To learn about ingredients and form my opinion on their safety, I study multiple sources, including chemical databases and scientific publications.
-Of course, I turn to EWG Skin Deep database, too, but it has its pitfalls.
+Of course, I check the EWG Skin Deep database, too, but it has its pitfalls.
 If you consult EWG for product safety, learn how to Use the Skin Deep Database the Right Way.
 For a comprehensive list of sources and research steps I take, please visit my Start here page.

 Although no unreacted lye remains in the final product, soaps technically cannot have an organic certification, because alkalis, including lye, are chemicals.
 Even so, soap made through the process of saponification is as close to “natural” as can be.

 For your information, there is no officially accepted definition of the term “natural.”
 It is a marketing term that can be found on pretty much anything.
 Besides, “natural” does not necessarily mean good for you.
-After all, even crude oil is natural, and gasoline is “derived” from crude oil.
+After all, even crude oil is natural, and gasoline is derived from crude oil.
 It is good to keep this in mind when you hear the term “natural” or that something is “derived” from something natural.

 However, when people say, “natural soap,” I believe they mean soap that is good for skin and healthy for you.
 And that means soap made by the traditional process of saponification.